 The Recruiting Washington Teachers – Bilingual Educators Initiative (RWT–BEI) is aimed at recruiting, preparing, and mentoring bilingual high school students in order to prepare them to become future bilingual teachers and counselors in the state of Washington.
 In the fall of 2017, through a competitive grant application process, pilot sites were created for both the 2017-2018 and 2018-2019 school years.
 These sites act as learning laboratories, through which PESB develops best practices and resources to share across the state, thus growing-our-own future bilingual educators from our classrooms.

-For 2017-2018, five districts or district consortiums have been awarded a planning and development year grant.
-For the 2018-2019, three awardees have been selected to carry out larger-scale projects and one partnership will receive partial funds.
+For 2017-2018, five districts or district consortiums (nine districts total) were awarded a planning and development year grant.
+For the 2018-2019, four awardees have been selected to carry out larger-scale projects.

 RWT-BEI classes are taught using the Recruiting Washington Teachers curriculum which emphasizes the importance of cultural identity and equity in the profession of teaching, they make use of the RWT student program code, and incorporate the seal of biliteracy into their teacher academy work.